 The system is supported by tax incentives.
-The amount accumulated in the reserves qualifies for tax deductions (deductible expense).
+The amount accumulated in the reserves is tax deductible (deductible expense).

-• Disposition of Reserves
+Disposition of Reserves

 When the loss ratio exceeds the specified level, the excess portion of the claims can be withdrawn from the reserves.